You may have arrived here, and thought... What is Sound Therapy and can it help me or my child in any way?

 You will note as the frequency is changing it effects the pattern that the frequency is creating, which also changes.
 You will also see that as the frequency increases then the patterns that are created become more complex.

-If you have read to this point then you might be left with questions, so by all means, whatever question you may have, then get in touch.
-Either email [email protected] and myself or one of the team will get back to you. if you're reading this and you're not on the Sound Therapy Site, then by all means, take a visit over to the site at www.soundtherapy.co.uk .
-Check out some of the programs we've got, some of the sound therapy that we've got for tinnitus, for short-term memory, for sleeping disorders, for dyslexia, dyspraxia, learning difficulties.
+If you have read to this point then you might be left with questions, so by all means, whatever question you may have, then get in touch here.
+Whilst your here check out some of the programs we've got below.
+The sound therapy that we've got for tinnitus, for short-term memory, for sleep and insomnia, dyslexia, dyspraxia, auditory processing disorder.
 There's a whole host of different sound-therapy products there.
 I'd just like to say thanks for reading and I hope you get some benefit by going around the site.
 We're always interested in your feedback, so thanks again.
 If it's night time, then have a great night.
 If it's daytime, have a great day.
-I'm Jeff Moran from the www.soundtherapy.co.uk site.